LEB-EPFL/qExM_protocol/Expansion Microscopy.md

 ### **Cryo-fixation**

 This part of the protocol takes ispiration from cryo-electron microscopy protocols, in particular from the article of [Laporte et al., *Nat Methods* 19, 216–222 (2022)](https://doi.org/10.1038/s41592-021-01356-4).
-In the conventional fixing procedure we would usually just put for 15 minutes a fixing solution, i.e. 3% PFA, 0.1% Glutaraldehyde in PBS, and then wash at least 3 times with PBS.
+In the conventional fixing procedure we would usually just put for 15 minutes a fixing solution, i.e. 3% PFA, 0.1% Glutaraldehyde in PBS, and then wash at least 3 times with PBS, and follow up with a 5 minute incubation in PBS with 0.1% Triton for permeabilization.

 4. **Materials preparation**